 40% Responsible for the identification, evaluation, management, and regulation of hazardous materials.
-Develop criteria and guidelines for the handling of hazardous materials.
-Perform complex scientific evaluations of facility permit applications and issuance for the hazardous substance treatment, storage and disposal facilities, environmental data, chemical contamination data, remedial action plans, compliance with permit conditions, and other regulatory requirements.
-Conduct, prepare and analyze environmental surveys and studies related to hazardous material transport, storage, disposal, reduction and reuse.
-Research and develop innovative programs to address emerging problems related to hazardous materials management, and for the establishment of clean up levels for air, water and soil contamination.
-Determine appropriate sampling and monitoring methods.
-Develop and assess alternatives for mitigation of the hazards to the public and environment.
-Develop endangerment assessments.
+Development of less complex procedures and guidelines for hazardous materials handling, discovery and preliminary assessment of hazardous material sites, regulation of hazardous material generators and transporters, evaluation of less complex permit applications and regulatory inspections of simple storage, generation and treatment facilities.
 Review and analyze reports on all pertinent information and new/revised laws and regulations of the enforcement agencies and their impact on the hazardous materials operations.
 Develop and review institution policies and procedures, alternative technologies and practices associate with hazardous materials management.
 Recommend appropriate action to ensure institution is in compliance with County, State and Federal regulations.

 25% Responsible for evaluating data and modifying or applying procedures.
 Prepare, revise and maintain Material Safety Data Sheets on all toxic and hazardous materials stored in institutional buildings and on grounds.
 Prepare reports and recommend policies and procedures to correct deficiencies identified.
 Analyze inspection records, operational procedures, and Hazardous Waste Storage Facility inventories.
 Recommend policies and procedures for the maintenance of all materials stored in the Hazardous Waste Storage Facility.
 Assist shop/factory supervisors in identifying and ordering non-toxic or hazardous materials for their use.